apluslms/aplus-manual/questionnaires/questionnaires.rst

         :title: Questionnaire using regular expressions
         :submissions: 5

+        Regular expressions can provide several alternative correct answers for a single question such as in the first example.
+Both cat and dog give full points.
+You can also give an example of correct answers by following the regexp with " °=° " and some of the alternatives (which is visible in the model answer instead of the whole regexp).

         Regular expressions are useful when there are multiple solutions, or when one wants to have some tolerance in numeric questions, like accept real numbers beginning with 0.014, 0.015, or 0.016.